Drakonchyk/Daily_CLI_reporter/README.md

 # Daily_CLI_reporter
-# Clockify Time Entries Retrieval Script

 This Python script retrieves time entries for a specific user in a Clockify workspace using the Clockify API.
 It can be useful for tracking time logs and project activities programmatically.

 ## Features

 - Retrieve time entries for a specific user in a given workspace.
-- Prints the list of time entries with details like description, start/end time, and project info.
+- Prints the report of all dates with time entries with details like description, end time, time taken for completing the task and summary time of work during that date.
 - Basic error handling to help troubleshoot API issues.

 ## Prerequisites